-Dr. DeZern is an Associate Professor of Oncology and Medicine at The Johns Hopkins University School of Medicine.
+Dr. DeZern is a Professor of Oncology and Medicine at The Johns Hopkins University School of Medicine.
 She is active in the Division of Hematology Malignancies, Leukemia Program at the Sidney Kimmel Comprehensive Cancer Center at Johns Hopkins.

 Dr. DeZern has expertise in aplastic anemia, myelodysplastic syndromes, paroxysmal nocturnal hemoglobinuria, acute myeloid leukemia, and bone marrow transplantation.

 Dr. DeZern received her medical degree at The Johns Hopkins University School of Medicine.
 She completed a residency in internal medicine at Johns Hopkins, followed by fellowships in medical oncology and hematology, as well as obtained a Masters in Clinical Investigations at the Bloomberg School of Pubic health.